Elzair/protolib/README.md

 ### clone(object)

-This method returns an object with all the properties of `object`.
+This method returns an object with all the properties of the parameter `object`.

 #### Example